dbigman/genai_prompt_myshelf/README.md

 generate a advanced prompt that I can use within ChatGPT to accomplish this game using ChatGPT only.
 You may leverage any available internal tools that you have available.
 You may also retrieve information from websites as you are not restricted to your training alone.

-...at which point it generated a prompt.
+...at which point it generated a prompt which is prompt.v0 - later after working with it more, it evolve to v1 and more recently to a v2.

 ## INSTRUCTIONS